 The Royal Canin Veterinary Diet is best for adult cats with urinary crystals.
 The manufacturer developed this formula to support urinary tract and bladder health.

 The special Relative Super Saturation (or RSS) formula in this canned wet food works to dilute excess minerals, one of the major factors in the formation of painful crystals and bladder stones.
-Royal Canin Veterinary Diet Urinary SO Morsels in Gravy uses RSS to increase the amount of urine your cat produces, to create an unfavorable environment for both struvite and calcium oxalate crystals.
+Royal Canin Veterinary Diet Urinary SO uses RSS to increase the amount of urine your cat produces, to create an unfavorable environment for both struvite and calcium oxalate crystals.

 Royal Canin even states that this RSS formula also helps prevent urinating outside of the litter box.
 This high-moisture recipe contains pork and chicken by-products and chicken liver.

 - Helps to dilute already formed crystals and bladder stones

 - Reduces the likelihood of crystals and bladder stones forming

 - Prevents peeing outside the litter box